fzakaria/fzakaria.com/_posts/2026-06-05-the-guix-nix-abomination-leveraging-guix-derivations-in-nix.md

 Hello from Guix!
 ```

-We can now convert this to a Nix expression with `guix-transfer.
+We can now convert this to a Nix expression with `guix-transfer`.

 ```bash
 ❯ /gnu/store/fln2d17fyqka3gafcdqyhfyl1nzml5jn-demo.drv --emit-nix /tmp/demo.nix